A tonsillectomy is a procedure designed to remove all of the tonsillar tissue from the side walls of the oral cavity.

 You will experience some throat pain and discomfort for up to 2 weeks following surgery.
 Ear pain, jaw pain and neck pain may also occur.
 This can be improved with pain relief but may not entirely disappear.
 During this time, it is recommended that you take some regular pain relief.

-Panadol: Please take every 4 to 6 hours (with a maximum of 4 doses in a 24hr period), continue this regularly for 7-10 days.
-Follow manufacturer’s instructions regarding dosage.
+- Paracetamol (Panadol): Please take every 4 to 6 hours (with a maximum of 4 doses in a 24hr period), and continue this regularly until pain subsides

 Non-Medication Pain Relief